-- (a) state their name clearly for the record; - (b) direct their questions to the chairperson; - (c) ask a maximum of two questions; - (d) speak for a maximum of five minutes; - (e) refrain from repeating questions that have been asked previously by themselves or others; and - (f) remain silent following their question unless called upon by the chairperson to make further comment.
+- state your name clearly for the record;

+- direct your questions to the chairperson;

+- ask a maximum of two questions;

+- speak for a maximum of five minutes;

+- refrain from repeating questions that have been asked previously by yourself or others; and

+- remain silent following your question unless called upon by the chairperson to make further comment or to clarify any aspects.

-- 8. General business
+8. General business

-- 9. Delegates' reports
+9. Delegates' reports

-- 10. Questions without notice
+10. Questions without notice